 Want to be as free as the open road when it comes to your data?
 Same.

-What’s not to want, right?
-With unlimited data you never have to worry about overages, you can stream endlessly, and you can be anywhere.
+Unlimited data means you never have to worry about overages, you can stream music and video endlessly, and you can be anywhere.
 You could even be on a long road trip.
 And when the beauty of nature and open road become too earthy and burdensome, you can turn on Dr. Who.
-(Just kidding.
-Be free!
-Look at the road!
-Be one with nature!)
-But when you’re done, you should finish that movie you started earlier in the day.

 Unlimited data is a big deal.
 For most people, having unlimited data is more important than texting or talking.
-With VoIP systems like WhatsApp and Skype (apps that allow talk, text, and video communication over your cell carrier’s DATA plan), there is nothing more important than having dependable data.
-When you do find yourself wanting that sweet comfort of DATA, go all in for an unlimited data plan.
-Here’s where we at WhistleOut have done the heavy lifting, deep digging, and analyzing for you.
-Pick the unlimited data plan best for you and make a book jealous of your phone again.
+Apps like WhatsApp and Skype (apps that allow talk, text, and video call over the internet), there is nothing more important than having dependable data.

 Here’s why you’ll want unlimited data in the first place: